KaydenSmith17/cprg-218-PhotoGallery/README.md

-All work css code is created by Kayden Smith
+All css code is created by Kayden Smith